 A good option for tents as you also see the Columbia Icefield from this campground.
 The surrounding hikes and attractions make it a good place to stay even for 2 nights.
 Just make sure to stock up on food in Jasper, Banff, Canmore or Calgary before your trip (shops in Lake Louise are very overpriced).

-Wilcox Creek Campground
+Wilcox Campground

-Operating dates: June 8 to September 19
+Operating dates: June 12 – September 16, 2024

 Amenities: outhouse, picnic shelter, drinking water, dumping station

-Fees: 26 CAD per night per campsite
+Fees: 35 CAD per night per campsite (fire pit included)

 Number of sites: 46